gkisalatiga/gkisalatiga-foss/README.md

 ## D. Attribution

-This repository was migrated from the original repo, [GKI Salatiga Plus](https://https://github.com/gkisalatiga/gki-salatiga-plus).
+This repository was migrated from the original repo, [GKI Salatiga Plus](https://https://github.com/gkisalatiga/gki-salatiga-plus), which has now been made a public archive.
 You will see throughout this repo that some codes still refer to GKI Salatiga **_Plus_** instead of just GKI Salatiga.
 This is minor and does not affect the overall experience of the app.

 ### License of Materials Used